EDCD/EDMarketConnector/PLUGINS.md

 data passed to this function might not be as complete as you expect.
 Code defensively.

 #### CAPI data for Legacy

-When CAPI data has been retrieved from the separate CAPI host for the Legacy galaxy, because the Journal gameversion indicated the player is playing/last played in that galaxy, a different function will be called, `cmdr_data_legacy()`.
+When CAPI data has been retrieved from the separate CAPI host for the Legacy galaxy, because the Journal gameversion indicated the player is playing last played in that galaxy, a different function will be called, `cmdr_data_legacy()`.
+Note that there is no legacy equivalent to `capi_fleetcarrier()`, so always use the `source_host` property to determine the user's galaxy.

 ```python
 def cmdr_data_legacy(data, is_beta):